Up to 50% off sofas & mattresses — limited‑time deals.

-A mattress can start smelling stale after summer sweat, a child’s accident, pet urine, or a damp room that leaves a faint musty smell under the bed.
-The fix is not always the same.
-This guide shows you when a simple deodorizing pass is enough, when you need spot cleaning, and when lingering odor points to a deeper moisture problem.
+A mattress can start to smell stale after night sweats, a child’s accident, pet urine, or moisture that gets trapped under the bed.
+The right fix depends on the source.
+Sometimes a simple deodorizing pass is enough.
+In other cases, you need light spot cleaning, better drying, or a closer check for a moisture problem.

 How to Deodorize a Mattress the Right Way

-- If the mattress is dry and the smell is general, sprinkle baking soda over the surface, let it sit, and vacuum it off.
-Baking soda is widely used as an odor absorber rather than a perfume.
+• If the mattress is dry and the smell is general, sprinkle baking soda over the surface, let it sit, and vacuum it off.

-- If the smell is from urine or another spill, blot first, spot-clean lightly, and then use baking soda after the area has dried.
+• If the smell comes from urine or another spill, blot first, use light spot cleaning, and use baking soda only after the area dries.

-- If the smell is musty after drying, treat it as a mildew or mold warning sign, not just an odor issue.
+• If the smell stays musty after drying, treat it like a moisture warning sign, not a routine odor.

 Mattress Deodorizing Mistakes That Make Odors Worse